rokath/trice/docs/TriceUserManual.md

 * `Trice8`, `Trice16`, `Trice32`, `Trice64`
 * `TRice8`, `TRice16`, `TRice32`, `TRice64`

 are always usable and the number 8, 16, 32, 64 specifies the parameter width, which is equal for all values within one macro.
-They are partially disabled, when the value TRICE_SINGLE_MAX_SIZE is defined to be smaller than 104.
+Trice macros are partially disabled, when the value TRICE_SINGLE_MAX_SIZE is defined to be smaller than 104.
 For example with TRICE_SINGLE_MAX_SIZE == 8, `TRice32` can have no parameter value (4 byte Trice header, 4 byte stamp) and `trice8` can have up to 4 parameter values (4 byte Trice header, 4 byte values) That's mainly to get compiler errors rather than runtime errors.

 More examples: